Recreation

 The walleye, trout, bass, pike and muskellunge are there and waiting for a fight.
 Several record breaking fish have been caught in the reservoir.
 In the winter you can head out onto the ice for a little ice fishing.
 If you want to look, but not fish, stop by the dam and peek over the edge.
 The fish like to gather in the eddies at the edges of the reservoir near the dam.
 Please do not feed the fish.

-There are two major trails in the area, Jakes Rock Extreme Mountain Biking Trail, and the short, but intense, Rimrock Trail.
+The Kinzua Point Information Center boasts an impressive view of the reservoir.
+Two popular trails nearby include the Jakes Rock Extreme Mountain Biking Trails, and the shorter Rimrock Hiking Trail.
 After your ride or hike you can head over to the Kinzua Beach and cool off in the chill waters of the reservoir.

 And no trip the the reservoir is complete without driving on Longhouse National Scenic Byway and up to the overlooks at Jakes Rocks and Rimrock to take in the endless view of the reservoir against the backdrop of the forest.